SanjaySArkasali/Ollama-sol/README.md

 Here  is the solution ,
 Upon going through docs, first we need to run ollama server by setting the host port and the allowed origins to communicate with it,

-run
+Run
 ```bash
 export OLLAMA_HOST="0.0.0.0:8888" OLLAMA_ORIGINS="*" ollama serve
 ```
 "*" for all if you want to use particular ip use "http:// or https://" followed by the ip you want to allow

-the start the ollama server by
+then start the ollama serve by

 ```bash
 ollama serve